Greek seasoning is perfect for sprinkling on fish, chicken, and veggies. It’s amazingly tasty to have chicken smothered with this spice blend.

 Za’atar

 Za’atar is the most commonly used spice blend from the Middle East with several variants throughout the region.
 Most of the ingredients used in za’atar are also used in Greek spice mixtures like oregano, thyme, and marjoram.
 However, za’atar has additional ingredients like sumac and sesame seeds.
 Despite some differences in their taste profile, still, both can very well be used interchangeably in most recipes that call for either of them.
-As a substitute, use za’atar in the same quantity as Greek seasoning required for your recipe.
+As a substitute, use za’atar in the same quantity as the Greek seasoning required for your recipe.

 Italian seasoning

 Italian seasoning is the most popular spice blend in Mediterranean cooking.
 Italian seasoning is a good alternative to Greek seasoning for a majority of the ingredients are the same in both of them.
 They are also used in the same ways in cooking.
-The ingredients like oregano, thyme, and rosemary are central to both the seasonings.
-However, Greek seasoning has a more complex flavor because of more ingredients included in it.
+The ingredients like oregano, thyme, and rosemary are central to both seasonings.
+However, Greek seasoning has a more complex flavor because of the more ingredients included in it.
 Using Italian seasoning in place of Greek seasoning is a viable option that really works for most recipes.

 Swap out Greek seasoning with Italian seasoning in the same quantity.